 We recognise that working out what the best approach to use to manage strategy implementation activities in your organisation is not easy.
 So to help we offer a variety of things:

-- The 2GC website’s resources area has a broad collection of white papers, case studies, FAQ answers and other materials to help you better understand key strategy implementation tools such as the Balanced Scorecard and 2GC’s ACME framework.
-To help you get started we’ve linked to some key areas in the button bar below.
+- Our resources area has a broad collection of white papers, case studies, FAQ answers and other materials to help you better understand key strategy implementation tools such as the Balanced Scorecard and 2GC’s ACME framework.

-- Contact 2GC directly via our website and ask us to get in touch with you - we are always happy to discuss strategy implementation issues.
+- Contact us - we are always happy to discuss strategy implementation issues.